OsamaHassanoh/FeedApplication/README.md

 Proper DTO usage
 Scalable MVVM design
 Modern async/await patterns
-It is designed to be easy to understand, easy to extend, and production-ready.
+It is designed to be easy to understand, easy to extend, and production-ready

+✅ 2.
+SOLID Principles

+The project adheres to SOLID principles as follows:

+S — Single Responsibility Principle

+Views only handle UI rendering

+ViewModels only manage state and orchestration

+Use cases handle one specific business action

+DTOs only represent API data

+O — Open / Closed Principle

+New feed sources or features can be added without modifying existing code

+Repositories can be extended with new implementations

+L — Liskov Substitution Principle

+Repository implementations can be swapped without affecting consumers

+Mocks conform to the same protocols as real implementations

+I — Interface Segregation Principle

+Repository and use case protocols expose only required methods

+No unnecessary dependencies are forced on consumers

+D — Dependency Inversion Principle

+High-level modules (ViewModels, Use Cases) depend on protocols

+Concrete implementations are injected at runtime